-Time.
-A Zoom invitation will be sent to you.
+The course is scheduled as a series of 1 hour / 2 hours lectures.
 Power point slides used in lectures will be made available to students on the OWL website.
 In addition, Notes will be posted on OWL to supplement slides.
 It is recommended that students do the required readings before attending the lectures and be ready for discussions on the materials.